Anthony Scaramucci, communications director, won’t say if Trump will veto new Russia sanctions

 He also said Mr. Trump told him Russia might or might not have interfered with the election.

-“He’s basically saying he doesn’t have to pardon anybody,” said Mr. Scaramucci, calling the investigation into Russia collusion with the Trump campaign “complete bogus” and “nonsensical.”
+“He’s basically saying he doesn’t have to pardon anybody,” said Mr. Scaramucci, calling the investigation into Russia collusion with the Trump campaign “completely bogus” and “nonsensical.”

-Mr. Scarmucci, who replaced Sean Spicer as head of the White House’s communications team on Friday, acknowledged a communications problem in the administration and said he plans to have a meeting with his new team on Monday.
+Mr. Scaramucci, who replaced Sean Spicer as head of the White House’s communications team on Friday, acknowledged a communications problem in the administration, and said he plans to have a meeting with his new team on Monday.

 “We just need to deliver the messaging a little bit differently than we did in the past,” said Mr. Scaramucci.

-He also said it’s time for the leaks to stop and the communications team needs to learn how to work with the president.
+He also said it’s time for the leaks to stop, and the communications team needs to learn how to work with the president.

-“He’s 71 years old, we’re not going to change him,” he said.
+“He’s 71 years old.
+We’re not going to change him,” he said.

 Mr. Scaramucci also told Mr. Tapper he would be willing to put the cameras back on for White House daily briefings, but that is a decision ultimately made by Mr. Trump.